June Excited, Jacobs Frantic

-"Hey now, kids, let’s not use this sort of language!" said a tryhard in a stupid cap who Blake vaguely recalled was the leader of some country.
+“Hey now, kids, let’s not use this sort of language!” said a tryhard in a stupid cap who Blake vaguely recalled was the leader of some country.
 Possibly Australia?
 It was hard to remember.

 A man in a black suit, sunglasses and an earphone ran up to the Prime Minister and whispered something in his ear.
 The PM laughed, clapped him on the shoulder and turned back to the kids.

-"Some urgent political issue?"
+“Some urgent political issue?”
 Juraj said.
-"A change to standing orders, perhaps?
-Or a mistake in the minutes of a meeting?"
+“A change to standing orders, perhaps?
+Or… No!
+Not mistakes in the minutes of a meeting?”

 “No, kids,” the PM smiled.
 “Just a minor emergency security alert.
 Nothing to be worried about.”

 Blake looked around to see the others, and saw his thoughts mirrored in their expressions.
-But just to be sure, Daisy said it out loud: "Cer-ripes!
-We're gonna friggin' die, ain't we?"
+But just to be certain, Daisy said it out loud: “Cer-ripes!
+We’re gonna friggin’ die, ain’t we?”